2020 Accredited Online Special Education Degrees

 Online special education programs are available at the associate, bachelor's, master's, doctoral, and certificate levels.
 Teachers who earn degrees or certifications in special education will work with students with physical or mental disabilities or other types of learning differences.
 Every state has different requirements for teacher licensing, so it is important for students to find out what those requirements are to make sure that their educational program is meeting state standards.
-In addition to our comprehensive list of accredited online special education degrees, we highlight the top online colleges offering master's degrees in special education, ranked based on tuition rates and alumni salaries provided by PayScale.
+In addition to our comprehensive list of online special education degrees, we highlight the best online colleges offering master's degrees in special education, ranked based on tuition rates and alumni salaries provided by PayScale.

 Prospective students of online special education degrees should make sure that the school they are looking to attend is regionally and programmatically accredited by the Council for the Accreditation of Educator Preparation (CAEP).
 Accreditation through this body ensures that the education students will receive has been held to standards that assure quality and supports continuous improvement to strengthen P-12 student learning.